redwoodjs/redwood/docs/docs/router.md

   </ul>
 ```

-The `activeMatchParams` prop can be used to control how query params are matched
+The `activeMatchParams` prop can be used to control how query params are matched:

 ```jsx
 import { NavLink, routes } from '@redwoodjs/router'